This post may contain affiliate links. Please read my disclosure for more information.

 Step #2: Apply for a Mortgage Loan

-One of the first steps to buying a house is securing a loan.
+One of the first steps to buying a house is looking at mortgage lenders and securing a loan.

-Unless you have a ton of cash just sitting in a bank account, you will need a mortgage loan to purchase a home.
+Unless you have a ton of money just sitting in a bank account you won’t be paying cash for a house and you will need a mortgage loan to purchase a home.

 Not only does it give you the ability to make an offer as soon as your dream house hits the market, it also lets you know what price-range you can look at.